kiranraj557/conversion-tool_tkinter/README.md

 - Length Conversion: Enter a value, select the input unit (Meter, Kilometer, Centimeter, or Millimeter), and click "Convert".
 The results for the other three units will be displayed.

 - View History: Access the conversion history by clicking on the "History" menu and selecting "Show History".

+## Steps to use the conversion application:

+1. Run the Program:
+- The code provided should be executed in a Python environment where the necessary libraries (`tkinter`& `ttkbootstrap`) are installed.
+- The program will open a graphical user interface (GUI) window.

+2. Temperature Conversion:
+- Enter a value in the "Temperature Conversion" section.
+- Select the input unit (Celsius, Fahrenheit, or Kelvin).
+- Click Convert to see the results in other units.

+3. Length Conversion:
+- Enter a value in the "Length Conversion" section.
+- Select the input unit (Meter, Kilometer, Centimeter, Millimeter).
+- Click Convert to see the results in other units.

+4. View History: Go to the History menu and select Show History to see past conversions.

+5. Exit: Close the window when finished.(The history is saved automatically to a file `history.txt` and will persist across sessions.)

 ### Images
 ![Conversion Section](screenshot/conversion.png)